China - Asia

 • Keep evenings flexible

-Kunming works best when you plan by compact zones and avoid zig-zagging across the map.
+Kunming usually works better if you stay on one side of town at a time and avoid zig-zagging across the map.
 Anchor each day around one primary neighborhood, then add one or two nearby stops that fit your pace.

 Prioritize one ticketed highlight per day in Kunming, then fill the rest with walking, markets, and viewpoints.
 This keeps the schedule realistic and leaves space for spontaneous detours.